 Infrastructure-as-a-Service (IaaS) cloud computing providers rent computing resources to their clients.
 As competition between providers gets tougher and prices decrease, providers will need to continuously and ruthlessly reduce expenses, primarily by improving their hardware utilization.
-Physical memory is the most constrained and thus precious resource in use in cloud computing platforms today [19, 25, 27, 36, 41, 55].
+Physical memory is the most constrained and thus precious resource in cloud computing platforms today [12, 15, 17, 25, 27, 37].
 Google, for example, had to begin charging for memory usage in addition to CPU usage: not charging for memory made the scaling of applications that use a lot of memory and little CPU time "cost-prohibitive to Google."
-[12].
-Other platforms (such as Amazon EC2) offered virtual machines with varying amounts of memory to begin with, thereby charging clients for memory usage in addition to CPU and I/O usage.
-In general, today's cloud computing clients buy a supposedly-fixed amount of physical memory for the lifetime of their guests.
+[8].
+Other platforms (such as Amazon EC2) offered virtual machines with varying amounts of memory to begin with, thereby http://dx.doi.org/10.1145/2576195.2576197 charging clients for memory usage in addition to CPU and I/O usage.
+In general, today's cloud computing clients buy a supposedly-fixed amount of physical memory for the life-time of their guests.